 - Sugar-free: Instead of maple syrup, you can also use monk fruit sweetener, stevia or sugar-free maple syrup to lower the sugar content.

 - Extra creamy: If you prefer a really creamy beverage, use whole milk or add a bit of cream.
-It will increase the calories, but may make the drink more satisfying.
+It will increase the calories, but can also make the drink more satisfying.

 - Turmeric Latte with Almond Milk